-Looking for upper extremity exercises for spinal cord injury?
+Here are the types of upper extremity exercises for spinal cord injury:

 1. Shoulder Rolls